WCMA Notes: Delayed Relief for Processors

 In hearing testimony, WCMA and IDFA proposed phasing in new make allowances.
 We presumed a starting date of January 1, 2025 – already two years later than Stephenson’s and Schiek’s data showed a need for 28.4 cents a pound to make cheddar.

-Then, instead of locking in new make allowances in 2025, our trade organizations proposed slowly stepping up increases in 2025, 2026, 2027 and 2028 to ease in the changes.
+Then, instead of locking in new make allowances in 2025, our trade organizations proposed slowly stepping up increases in 2025, 2026, 2027 and 2028 to “ease in” the changes.
 That offer will knowingly stress dairy processor bottom lines: processors needing 28.4 cents to make cheddar in 2023 will face a long wait for relief.

 How much cost recovery are cheesemakers delaying?
 Using a baseline of 2023 Class 3 milk volumes and component test levels in federal orders, the stairstep plan to lift make allowances means cheesemakers in 2025 (hopefully the first year of stair stepping) will push $675 million back into the milk price instead of making the 28.4 cents they need.